Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for weakly dissipative systems

 Finally, note that \eqref{eq:tailestBrus13d} follows from \eqref{eq:MetaestBrus3d1} and \eqref{eq:energy_estimate_brusselator_threetail}.
 Similarly, \eqref{eq:tailestBrus23d} for $i=2$ follows from \eqref{eq:energy_estimate_brusselator_threetail}.
 For $i=1$ it follows from \eqref{eq:MetaestBrus3d1} and \eqref{eq:MetaestBrus3d2} and the estimate $|u_1|\leq |u_1|^4 + 1$. \end{proof}

-\begin{example}[The stochastic Gray--Scott model] In the deterministic setting, the Gray--Scott model has been proposed by P.\ Gray and S.K.\ Scott in \cite{GS83_model,GS84_model,GS85_model} in the study of autocatalytic reactions of the form:
+\begin{example}[Stochastic Gray--Scott model] In the deterministic setting, the Gray--Scott model has been proposed by P.\ Gray and S.K.\ Scott in \cite{GS83_model,GS84_model,GS85_model} in the study of autocatalytic reactions.
+Taking into account spatial diffusivity and small-scale fluctuations, stochastic perturbations of the Gray--Scott model are of the form \eqref{eq:reaction_diffusion_system} with $\ell=2$, $F\equiv 0$, and $f_1(\cdot,u)= - u_1 u_2^2+ \g_1 u_1 + \eta_1$ and $f_2(\cdot,u)=u_1u_2^2+\g_2 u_2+ \eta_2$.
+Here $u_1$ and $u_2$ denote the concentration of reactants in certain chemical reactions.
+Finally, $\g_i,\eta_i$ are $\Progress\otimes \Borel(\Tor^d)$-measurable maps to be determined experimentally.